microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![TODO](images/Critical_Wrapping.jpg)

-TBD: define content wrapping behavior
-- Behavior for custom content?
-Squishing together vs a new line or truncation?
-How should this be handled?

 ## Multiple app notifications
 For applications where multiple notifications may appear on the page at once, there are two main ways they can be displayed; inline or as an overlay.
  - **Overlay**: The notifications will appear on top of other app content, like a pop-up, in a toast visual layout.